 "We're really focusing on the programming around people that haven't really done that much in the festival world," she explains.
 This includes dedicated stages and areas for South Asian artists, Arabic music, and performers from the SWANA (South West Asian and North African) region.

 The Nomad area exemplifies this approach, with nightly takeovers by groundbreaking collectives such as London Trans+ Pride, Pxssy Palace, and SWANA Collective.
-There's also a strong focus on disability inclusion, with Kaye highlighting their work with Brownton Abbey, "a queer POC-led organisation with disabled artists.
+There's also a strong focus on disability inclusion, with Kaye highlighting their work with Brownton Abbey, a "queer POC-led organisation with disabled artists".
 I'm particularly excited to experience the Deaf Rave taking place on the Peace Stage tonight (assuming I can wait up till 1am).

 This commitment to diversity and inclusion extends beyond just the performers and artists.
 Kaye speaks passionately about using Shangri-La as a space to nurture new talent and provide opportunities for underrepresented groups to gain experience in the creative industries.